madebytheo/WatchlistPlus/README.md

 2. **Create your first watchlist** by clicking the **+** button
 3. **Add movies** by clicking into a watchlist and hitting "Add movie"
    - Find poster URLs on sites like TMDB, IMDb, or movie databases
-   - Paste the image URL and add the title
+   - Add the title and paste the image URL
 4. **Mark movies as watched** as you complete them
 5. **Leave reviews** to remember your thoughts
 6. **Share your watchlist** using the share button (copies JSON to clipboard)
-7. **Import shared lists** using the import button in the header
+7. **Import shared lists** using the import button in settings
+8. **Customize settings** including toggling confirmation dialogs

 ### Finding Poster URLs